 Through the investment in and commitment to talent and human capital programs, Transplace has successfully achieved and continues to accomplish its business objectives.
 This is exemplified by the continuous improvement in employee engagement and retention and customer retention and satisfaction.

 EVP & CHRO Lennox International Inc.

 Dan Sessa was appointed EVP and CHRO in 2007.
-Prior to joining Lennox International, he served in numerous human resources and legal leadership positions for United Technologies Corporation, including VP, human resources for Otis Elevator Company — Americas; director, employee benefits and human resources systems for United Technologies; and director, human resources for Pratt & Whitney.
+Prior to joining Lennox International, he served in numerous human resources and legal leadership positions for United Technologies Corporation, including VP ofhuman resources for Otis Elevator Company — Americas; director of employee benefits and human resources systems for United Technologies; and director of human resources for Pratt & Whitney.
 Sessa began his professional career practicing law in New York and Connecticut, specializing in labor and employment law.
 He holds a J.D. from the Hofstra University School of Law and a B.A. in law and society from the State University of New York at Binghamton.

 VP & CHRO Denbury Resources Inc.

 Whitney Shelley is vice president and chief human resources officer at Denbury Resources, one of the largest oil-focused independent oil companies in the U.S. In this role, she leads the team responsible for the strategic direction of the organization as it relates to their employees located around the country.
 During Shelley’s time with the organization, Denbury has been voted by their employees as one of the best places to work six years in a row.